 - Click on Read Sensor.
 In a few seconds the following page (Figure 4.7) will appear with all default values of 100.00.
-Then the actual readings of Temperature and Air Pressure will be displayed. - This page automatically updates the Temperature and Air Pressure - · Click on Main Menu to return to Home Page. - While accessing the Read Sensor page, If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the following instructions.
+Then the actual readings for both temperature sensors and differential value will be displayed.
+If either thermocouple sensor is disconnected from the iServer unit the "Read Sensor" and "Chart" pages will display "OPEN" and the "Differential" value will be displayed as "N/A". - This page automatically updates the temperature and differential values. - · Click on Main Menu to return to Home Page.

+While accessing the Read Sensor page, If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the following instructions.
 If you do not have Java Runtime Environment, you may download it from our website or contact the Customer Service Department nearest you.